MTACS/PackixExport/README.md

 Install BeautifulSoup 4 with "pip3 install BeautifulSoup4", lxml with "pip3 install lxml", and html5lib with "pip3 install html5lib"

-Go to Packix purchases tab for selected package, change the list to the max number of items, and save as webpage, then run "python transferToTwickd,py <file.html>"
+Go to Packix purchases tab for selected package, change the list to the max number of items, and save as webpage, then run "python PackixExport.py <file.html>"